chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_be.rst

 Replace ``VRRP_IP_OF_PEER`` with the IP address of the server on the other end of the tunnel, and ``MY_IP`` with the IP address of the server on which the script will be located.

-The ``172.17.16.0/24`` network used in the above examples could be any unused reserved IP address space.
+The ``172.17.16.**`` network addresses used in the previous examples could be any unused reserved IP address space.

 Set the following in ``/etc/opscode/chef-server.rb``: